|Date||04/05/2019 - 06/05/2019|

 Sakya Buddhist Centre, 121 Sommerville Rd, Bristol, BS6 5BX, United Kingdom

-We will be doing a three-day retreat on Chenrezik, the embodiment of compassion, at Sakya Thinley Rinchen Ling.
+We will be hosting a three day retreat on Chenrezik, the embodiment of compassion, at the Sakya Buddhist Centre, Bristol over the May Day Bank Holiday weekend (4th-6th May 2019).

 You are welcome to join us for all or any of the sessions – you may commit to one session, one day or the whole retreat – please just call in as you are able.
 There will be 4 one-hour sessions each day: